Echeq/ECHEQ/README.md

 ###

-<p align="left">My name is Elvis Enrique Chen Qiu, and I’m from Panama.
+<p align="left">My name is Echeq, and I’m from Panama.
 I enjoy coding and optimizing processes! <br>I’m always available to collaborate on team projects!</p>

 ###